coolguru/cloudcoreo-cli/README.md

 # CloudCoreo CLI
 ======================================================================
+The CloudCoreo CLI allows you to install Cloud Stacks.
+CloudCoreo is a package manager for the cloud.
+Version: 0.0.1
+License: Apache 2.0

 ## Install CloudCoreo CLI tool

 Installation is simple and managed via NPM.
 For a global install (reccomended) run: